 The Department will permit the use of coarse aggregate below the elevation at which mechanical tampers would be effective.
 Use coarse aggregate as specified in Section 901 for Aggregate Size Number 89, 8, 78, 7, 68, 6, or 57.
 Place the coarse aggregate such that it will be stable and firm.
-Fully wrap the aggregate with a layer of Type D-4 filter fabric, as specified on Design Standards, Index No. 199.
+Fully wrap the aggregate with a layer of Type D-4 filter fabric, as specified in Section 985.
 Do not place coarse aggregate within 4 feet of the ends of the trench or ditch.
 Use normally accepted backfill material at the ends.